scylladb/scylla-rust-driver/docs/source/queries/simple.md

 # Ok(())
 # }
 ```
-> Simple query returns only a single page of results.
+> In cases where page size is set, simple query returns only a single page of results.
-> If number of rows might exceed single page size use a [paged query](paged.md) instead.
+> To receive all pages use a [paged query](paged.md) instead.

 See [Query result](result.md) for more information about handling query results